 SEO refers to Search Engine Optimization which is a process of affecting the visibility of pages in search engines.
-SEO is necessary to rank higher in search engines as Higher rankings = More sales.
+SEO is necessary to rank higher in search engines as Higher Rankings = More sales (not necessary though).

 Content writing refers to create a content which is to be read by the users on the web.
 SEO content writing is an art of writing a copy with the main goal to convert your visitors into buyers, subscribers etc. by following SEO practices and considering search engines as the only source of traffic for conversions.

-It starts with looking for blog post ideas.
-You can’t write nonsense by just thinking that “I think my audience will like it”.
+It starts by looking for blog post ideas.
+You can’t write ‘anything’ by just thinking that “I think my audience will like it”.
 You need to know your blog audience before searching for blog post ideas.

 How To Get Blog Post Ideas For SEO Copywriting?